tranglq/vietstacker.github.io/_posts/2017-05-03-OPNFV-Installer-Compare.md

 2. No .yaml file configuration.
 This information should be checked again??
 3. Sanity checks before deployment, e.g. checks that there is connectivity between every node on each NIC
 4. Public IP range does not have to be continuous
-5. All logs can be found in Fuel dashboard (every node and every openstack service log)
+5. All logs can be found in Fuel dashboard (every node and every openstack service log):
     * Log files are also stored in fuel node.
 They are collected through rsyslog
     * Extremely useful when debugging
 6. Fuel has its own health check which can be run from the dashboard
 7. Supports JH reboot
 8. ssh-keys automatically setup with host names configured, easy to access: ssh node-1, ssh node-2 etc